thaneshp/blog/_posts/2021-02-14-Deploying-Your-Jekyll-Site-On-AWS.md

 title: Deploying Your Jekyll Site on AWS
 published: true
 ---
-When I was looking to deploy my this blog on AWS, I remember searching tirelessly for a tutorial that matched my needs.
-After reading many articles, I managed to piece together the steps and get it working.
+When I was looking to deploy my blog on AWS, I remember searching everywhere for an all-in-one tutorial that covered deployment upto domain configuration.
+However, I couldn't find exactly what I needed.

+After browsing several articles combined with trial and error, I've determined a set of steps that worked for me.

 In this tutorial, I will show you how you can deploy your Jekyll site (or any other static site) on AWS using S3, CloudFront and Route53.
-Before you get started, this tutorial assumes you already have an AWS account, a Jekyll site and a purchased domain.
+Before you get started, in this tutorial I assume you already have an AWS account, a Jekyll site and a purchased domain.

 # Step 1